Housing & Residence

 Since students enroll in the College’s meal plan there are no provisions for meal preparation in the residence.
 A microwave and a refrigerator are located in the 3rd floor common room and the television room.
 Smoking is not allowed in any part of the residence including residents’ rooms, the common rooms, the dining hall and the hallways.

 The College Library has a large Reading Room which is available to residents for studying purposes.
-During the Academic Year, it is open Monday to Thursday from 8:30 to 10:00 pm, Friday from 8:30 am to 5:00 pm and Saturday from 10:00 am to 4:00 pm.
+For hours and more information, please visit the Library’s page.
 In addition, the College’s Chapel is available for use by residents, and a Christian worship service is held there every Tuesday for the whole community.

 The residence is open from mid May to mid August for summer occupancy.
 It houses both students and non-students from around the world.